wpswings/mwb-bookings-for-woocommerce/README.txt

 == Upgrade Notice ==

-= 3.5.0 - Released on 30 May 2025 =
+= 3.5.1 - Released on 03 July 2025 =
-* New: Global calendar booking option.
-* New: Compatibility with Points and Rewards.
-* New: Hide/Disable slots when unavailable.
+* Fix: Fix cost calculation issue.
+* Fix: Fixed booking date display on cart page.
-* New: Latest Compatibility with WP [6.8.5] and WC [9.8.5].
+* New: Latest Compatibility with WP [6.8.1] and WC [9.9.5].